SGMOModeling/PyWFM/docsrc/installation/index.rst

 .. rubric Footnotes

-.. [#pythonversion] The pywfm module has been tested using python 3.7.9
+.. [#pythonversion] The pywfm module has been tested using python 3.7.9 and 3.7.11